ldritsas/inkyphat_weather/README.md

 - [Pillow](https://pillow.readthedocs.io/en/stable/) imaging library

 ## Tips
-- on your own system you may need to adjust the loction of the resource files (the fonts and icons, depending on where you put them).
-I found that I needed absolute links to make it work properly.
+- On your own system you may need to adjust the loction of the resource files (the fonts and icons, depending on where you put them).
+I found that I needed absolute links n the code to make it work properly.
 - I suggest creating a cron job that refreshes the screen every 15 minutes with new data.
 This is a lot simpler than it sounds, check [here](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/) for guidance.
+I did not see any benefit to more frequent requests.

 ## Example
 ![Image](inky-pHAT.png)